cesarnml/portfolio-sveltekit/src/lib/content/blog/2023-04-13-image-optimization-sveltekit.md

 ---
 published: true
-title: "One Modal to Rule Them All: A Guide to Creating a Reusable, Unified Modal in SvelteKit"
+title: "Pixel Perfect: A Guide to Automatic Image Optimization with SvelteKit"
-description: "Are you tired of creating the same modal over and over again for each component in your SvelteKit app?
-With a unified modal, you can simplify your codebase and create a consistent user experience across your app.
-In this guide, we'll show you how to create a reusable, unified modal that will rule all modals in your SvelteKit app, just like the One Ring in Lord of the Rings."
+description: "Tired of slow-loading images ruining your website's performance?
+With SvelteKit's automatic image optimization, you can have your cake and eat it too.
+In this guide, we'll show you how to optimize images on the fly, ensuring a fast and seamless user experience."
-excerpt: "Are you ready to simplify your SvelteKit app and create a consistent user experience?
-Look no further than a unified modal!
-With this powerful component, you can eliminate the need to create individual modals for each component in your app.
-In this guide, we'll show you how to create a reusable, unified modal that will rule all modals in your SvelteKit app, just like the One Ring in Lord of the Rings.
-Get ready to streamline your codebase and create a unified user experience that will keep your users engaged."
+excerpt: "Are you tired of waiting for images to load on your website?
+We hear you.
+Slow-loading images can be a pain, but thankfully, SvelteKit has got you covered.
+With automatic image optimization, you can have the best of both worlds: high-quality images that load lightning fast.
+In this guide, we'll walk you through the process of setting up automatic image optimization in your SvelteKit app, so you can focus on creating stunning visuals without sacrificing speed.
+Get ready for pixel perfection!"
 author: Cesar Mejia
-tags: ['svelte', 'patterns']
+tags: ['svelte', 'performance']
-image: '/src/lib/assets/picture/modal.png'
+image: '/src/lib/assets/picture/image-compression.png'
-date: 2023-04-14
+date: 2023-04-13
+updatedAt: false
 ---

 ## Markdown Examples